Dine & Wine

 Don’t Play with Your Food!
 Unless It’s Art

-Candy Bedworth 20 September 2018 min Read
+Candy Bedworth 16 July 2025 min Read

-Think also of the gorgeous Dutch golden age still life, where dewy fruits and feathered carcasses or exotic seafood sit piled on glowing platters, exhibiting the wealth and status of their owner.
+Think also of the gorgeous Dutch Golden Age still life, where dewy fruits and feathered carcasses or exotic seafood sit piled on glowing platters, exhibiting the wealth and status of their owner.

 Don't Play with Your Food!
 Unless It's Art

-Jan Davidsz. de Heem, A Banqueting Scene, ca. 1640-41, Metropolitan Museum of Art
+Jan Davidsz. de Heem, A Banqueting Scene, 1640–1641, Metropolitan Museum of Art, New York City, NY, USA.

 Don't Play with Your Food!
 Unless It's Art